Founder Collective: Business model, investments, and venture funds

 Founder Collective often provides the first seed capital to the startups it backs.
 Its fund sizes are intentionally small, aligning it with founders through shared incentives such as minimizing dilution.
 The size of FC's investments also allow it to support exits of any size.

 The first Founder Collective venture fund launched in 2009 with $40 million in committed capital.
 Sector-agnostic, the company's first seed investments were in Uber, PillPack, and Seat Geek, among others.
 Prior to its second raise of $70 million in 2012, Founder Collective was named to the Institutional Investor list of top super angels.
 FC had made seed investments in companies including Cruise Automation, a startup acquired by General Motors for a reported $1 billion, when its third fund of $75 million closed in 2016.
 A fourth fund of $85 million closed in 2021, and in 2023, with $95 million in capital commitments, Founder Collective raised its fifth and largest fund.

 Amanda Herson joined Founder Collective as managing partner in 2023.
 In June 2025, Massachusetts governor Maura Healey appointed Paley Secretary of the Executive Office of Economic Development for the state of Massachusetts.
 He assumed the position in September.

 Recognition

-Both Paley and Frankel have appeared on the Forbes Midas List of the most influential and top performing venture capitalists in the world multiple times; in 2015, Esquire described Founder Collective as a "Midas touch firm".
-Frankel, who has been named to the list seven times, was #2 on the list of most successful seed investors in 2025.
-In addition to his five appearances on the Midas List,Paley was named to Boston magazine's list of the most influential people in Boston.
+Both Paley and Frankel have been named to the Forbes Midas List of the most influential and top performing venture capitalists in the world.
+Esquire described Founder Collective as a "Midas touch firm".
+Frankel has appeared on the Midas List nine times.
 Both Frankel and Paley have appeared on The Information's annual list of seed investors to watch and The Boston Globe's list of tech power players.